19 Oct Developing Cargo Management Systems with Blockchain

 Blockchain applications and benefits

 Large, medium, and small players can streamline the process using Blockchain-powered Cargo Management Systems.
 It can also be used in identity management, security, check-ins and customs.
-Passports, travel records, customs paperwork, employment passes, and more can be digitised and stored on the Blockchain to minimise wait times and automate aspects of departures and arrivals.
+Passports, travel records, customs paperwork, employment passes, and more can be digitized and stored on the Blockchain to minimize wait times and automate aspects of departures and arrivals.

 Blockchain-powered Cargo Management Systems can increase the efficiency and transparency of supply chains and positively impact everything from warehousing to delivery to payment.
 Such systems and networks offer precise record-keeping and verification of transactions.
 Blockchain can bring in the necessary process efficiency and enable data transparency and access among relevant supply chain stakeholders, creating a single source of truth.